BCG-X-Official/pytools/sphinx/source/contribution_guide.rst

   build is checked using `PyPI test <https://test.pypi.org/>`__ to ensure all metadata presents correctly.
 This is important as package versions in PyPI proper are immutable.
-* If everything passes and looks okay, merge the PR using a *merge commit* (not squashing), this will trigger the release pipeline which will:
+- If everything passes and looks okay, merge the PR using a *merge commit* (not squashing).
+  This will trigger the release pipeline which will:

   * Tag the release commit with version number as specified in ``src/__init__.py``
   * Create a release on GitHub for the new version, please check the `documentation